Delta18-Git/docker_snapraid_btrfs/README.md

 https://github.com/fightforlife/snapraid-runner

 ## latest changes
 - Removing versioning bound to Snapraid version.
 New master tag will always include the latest snapraid release on latest alpine.
-Build starts every 2 days on midnight.
+Build starts every 4 months on the 22nd at midnight.
 Older versions will be DEPRECATED.

 - v12.1.1: Replace email notifications with Apprise, see https://github.com/caronc/apprise/wiki  (set url in snapraid-runner.conf)
 - v12.1: Introduce CRON_SCHEDULE and Update to Snapraid 12.1